-1551 DRAWING 3 hours

-An introduction to drawing involving basic skills, techniques, and theory, in a variety of media.

-1552 PAINTING 3 hours

-An introduction to painting involving basic concepts, materials, and techniques.
+1522 DECORATIVE ARTS AND MATERIAL CULTURE

+A study of the major developments in the decorative and applied arts and material culture from antiquity to the present.
+Crosslisted as TA 1522.

-Performing Arts / Physical Education
+122 School of Performing Arts - Theatre Arts

-1553 GRAPHIC DESIGN 3 hours

-An introduction to the basic principles and methods in visual communication and advertising design to include layout, typography, and printing production.

-2601 SELECTED TOPICS IN ART

-A study of a topic selected by the division focusing on an area of particular interest within the discipline.

-4303 INDEPENDENT STUDY IN ART

-Self-directed study following a contractual plan initiated by the student and approved by the faculty.

-A supervised application of theory to practice in a functional area related to art.
+1551 DRAWING An introduction to drawing involving basic skills, techniques, and theory, in a variety of media.
+3 hours 1552 PAINTING An introduction to painting involving basic concepts, materials, and techniques.
+3 hours 1553 GRAPHIC DESIGN An introduction to the basic principles and methods in visual communication and advertising design to include layout, ty printing production.
+3 hours pography, and 2601 SELECTED TOPICS IN ART A study of a topic selected by the division focusing on an area of particular interest within the discipline.
+1-3 hours 4303 INDEPENDENT STUDY IN ART Self-directed study following a contractual plan initiated by the student and approved by the faculty.
+1-4 hours 4401 INTERNSHIP A supervised application of theory to practice in a functional area related to art.
+1-6 hours